odypapadakis/The-Go-Board-PS2-keyboard-reader/2 HDL and  Simulation/2 Simulation README.md

 Beore Trying to implement the project on the FPGA, A simulation using ModelSim will be performed.

-Iterations of the Deisgn will be tested and debugged using a testbench.
+For this Deisgn, Modelsim Lattice FPGA Edition will be used.